Evolving generalist controllers to handle a wide range of morphological variations: Introduction

-We perform an extensive analysis on our algorithm on four test cases in the OpenAI gym environment: CartPole, Bipedal Walker, Ant and Walker2D.
-Our results confirm that, indeed, incrementally introducing morphological variations promotes the emergence of generalist controllers.
-Moreover, we observe a clear tradeoff between the specialists vs. generalists: the generalist controllers provide better performance on average on a wide range of morphological variations relative to the specialist controllers.
-They are more robust and generalizable to unseen morphological variations.
-However, they are not as good as a specialist on a particular morphology that the specialist evolved for.
-Thus, the generalist controllers can be highly advantageous in situations where unexpected situations are likely to arise, and when it happens, they can maintain their performance within their limits of generalization without the need of adaptation. \\
+We perform an extensive analysis on our algorithm on four test cases in the OpenAI gym environment.
+Our results confirm that incrementally introducing morphological variations promotes the emergence of generalist controllers.
+We observe that generalist controllers exhibit better mean performance on a wide range of morphological variations relative to the specialists.
+They are more robust and generalize to unseen variations.
+However, on a particular morphology that a specialist evolved for the generalists perform comparatively worse.
+Thus, the generalist controllers can be highly advantageous in situations where unexpected situations are likely to arise, they can maintain their performance within their limits of generalization without the need of adaptation.
+From previous literature, we know that morphological differences can have significant impact on the behavior, it may not be possible to find a controller that can produce a generalizable behavior for all~\citep{pfeifer2006body}.
+Despite this, our focus is on identifying a generalist controller that is effective across various morphologies with a sufficient degree.
+Overall, our approach is highly supported by the theoretical foundations of learning \cite{raviv2022variability,geman1992neural,yang2020rethinking}, and contributes to the further understanding of the tradeoff between specialization vs. generalization.

-The paper is organized as follows: Section 2 provides the background and related work; Section 3 introduces the proposed algorithm; Section 4 details our experiment setup; Section 5 presents our results; and Section 6 discusses the results, limitations and future work; and Section 7 provides our conclusions.
-In addition, we provide some additional information in the Supplementary Material.